hashgraph/guardian/README.md

 As identified in Hedera Improvement Proposal 19 (HIP-19), each entity on the Hedera network may contain a specific identifier in the memo field for discoverability.
 Guardian demonstrates this when every Hedera Consensus Service transaction is logged to a Hedera Consensus Service (HCS) Topic.
 Observing the Hedera Consensus Service Topic, you can discover newly minted tokens.

 In the memo field of each token mint transaction you will find a unique Hedera message timestamp.
 This message contains the url of the Verifiable Presentation (VP) associated with the token.
 The VP can serve as a starting point from which you can traverse the entire sequence of documents produced by Guardian policy workflow, which led to the creation of the token.
-This includes a digital Methodology (Policy) HCS Topic, an asspciated Registry HCS Topic for that Policy, and a Project HCS Topic.
+This includes a digital Methodology (Policy) HCS Topic, an associated Registry HCS Topic for that Policy, and a Project HCS Topic.

 Please see p.17 in the FAQ for more information.
 This is further defined in [Hedera Improvement Proposal 28 (HIP-28)](https://hips.hedera.com/hip/hip-28).